top of page

 Photo by Sarah Lynch

-I think many of us feel disconnected to this modern world.
+I think many of us feel disconnected in this modern world.

 I continue to twitch with irritation when I hear the utterance of 'Thermomix’ and its 'cook faster not smarter' sales hook.
 Damn it, I want to knead dough with my bare hands, chop the veggies with a knife, and stir the sauces with a wooden spoon.
 Sometimes it's the only exercise I get.
 All jokes aside (sort of) I yearn to participate in the things I love, feeling the reward of precious time well spent, instead of giving the opportunity to a machine to do it all for me.
 Even if it's 'better' and faster.